AlkenD/starlight/CONTRIBUTING.md

 > **Tip for new contributors:**
 > Take a look at [GitHub's Docs](https://docs.github.com/en/get-started/quickstart/hello-world) for helpful information on working with GitHub.

-This document is an active work in progress — like Starlight itself!
+This document is an active work in progress — like Starstruck itself!
 Feel free to join us in [the Astro Discord server][discord] to join the discussion.
 Look for the `#starstruck` channel and say “Hi!” when you arrive.

 ## Types of contributions

-There are lots of ways to contribute to Starlight.
+There are lots of ways to contribute to Starstruck.

-Maintaining Starlight requires writing Astro code, as well as addressing accessibility, styling, and UX concerns.
+Maintaining Starstruck requires writing Astro code, as well as addressing accessibility, styling, and UX concerns.
-This repository also contains the code for the Starlight docs website.
+This repository also contains the code for the Starstruck docs website.
 Help writing docs, catching typos and errors, as well as translating docs into other languages is always welcome.

 You can also get involved by leaving feedback on [issues][issues] or reviewing [pull requests][pulls] by other contributors.

 We encourage you to:

-- [**Open an issue**][new-issue] to let us know of bugs in Starlight, documentation you found unclear, or other issues you run into.
+- [**Open an issue**][new-issue] to let us know of bugs in Starstruck, documentation you found unclear, or other issues you run into.

 - [**Look at existing issues**][issues] (especially those labelled [“good first issue”][gfi]) to find ways to contribute.